Select category

 Meiqin Wang is a Professor of Asian Art History at California State University, Northridge.
 Her research focuses on contemporary Chinese art in the context of commercialization, globalization, and urbanization, exploring themes such as the creative cultural industries, socially engaged art, public art, artivism, and ecological art.
 She is the author of two monographs: Urbanization and Contemporary Chinese Art (2016) and Socially Engaged Art in Contemporary China (2019).
 She is also the editor of three volumes: Visual Arts, Representations and Interventions in Contemporary China (2018), Socially Engaged Public Art in East Asia (2022), and Art in Action (2023).

-The panel will be hosted by
+The webinar was hosted by

 Marcin Jacoby